qmk/qmk_firmware/docs/feature_converters.md

 ```
 STeMCell has support to swap UART and I2C pins, to enable single-wire uart communication in STM chips.

-The following flags has to be used while compiling, based on the pin used for split communication.
+The following additional flags has to be used while compiling, based on the pin used for split communication.

 | Split Pin | Compile flags |
 |-----------|---------------|